 Sautéing is an ideal way to cook lighter foods, including fish.

-It requires applying high heat to a slope-sided sauté pan and using a small amount of oil or butter.
-This cooking method seals in the natural juices and produces an evenly cooked piece of fish that is moist and tender on the inside, and caramelized on the outside.
-Additional ingredients, such as garlic, onions, vegetables, wine and lemon juice are often added to enhance the flavors.
+This cooking technique requires applying high heat to a slope-sided sauté pan and using a small amount of oil or butter.
+This method seals in natural juices and produces an evenly cooked piece of fish that is moist and tender on the inside, and caramelized on the outside.
+Additional ingredients such as garlic, onions, vegetables, wine and lemon juice are often added to enhance the flavors.

 How to Sauté Verlasso Salmon